Wireless vs true wireless: what's the difference?

 Back in the day, Bluetooth headphones may have been the worst way to listen to music.
-But these days, they’ve advanced greatly and have come a long, long way since they first arrived on the market.
-Thanks to improved wireless transmission standards, such as aptX and innovations in battery technology, Bluetooth earbuds are quickly becoming one of the most popular ways to listen to music, whether you’re a runner, a commuter or just like to block out all the distractions at your office.
+But thanks to improved wireless transmission standards, such as aptX and innovations in battery technology, Bluetooth earbuds are quickly becoming one of the most popular ways to listen to music.

 What are the best wireless earbuds?